ossrs/oryx/DEVELOPER.md

 > Note: Or you can use `docker exec -it bt bt default` to show the login info.

-Register a BT account and bind to the container, in the application store, there is a `srs_cloud` plugin.
+In the [application store](http://localhost:7800/soft), there is a `srs_cloud` plugin.
 After test, you can install the plugin `build/bt-srs_cloud.zip` to production BT panel.

 ## Release